jpsm83/health/documentation/application/SOCIAL_MEDIA_METADATA_IMPLEMENTATION.md

 ## Migration Notes

-- The `IMetaDataArticle` interface now includes optional `socialMedia` field
+- The `IMetaDataArticle` interface now includes optional `postImage` field
+- The `ILanguageSpecific` interface now includes required `postImage` field
+- Individual social media interfaces no longer have `postImage` fields
+- All social media platforms now use the same image from the language-specific level
-- Existing code will continue to work as the social media field is optional
+- Existing code will continue to work as the postImage field is optional in metadata
-- New convenience functions are available for easier integration
 - All existing metadata generation functions maintain backward compatibility